 \section{Conclusion and Limitations}

 In conclusion, we discovered an intriguing phenomenon that SAM efficiently selects flatter minima over SGD when applied late in training.
 We provided a theoretical explanation for this by conducting a two-phase analysis of the learning dynamics after switching to SAM in the late training phase.
-Our results suggests that late training dynamics may play an important role if we want to understand the implicit bias of optimization algorithms.
+Our results suggest that late training dynamics may play an important role in understanding the implicit bias of optimization algorithms.
 Since we extended our findings to AT with the switching method, a natural future direction is to generalize this novel approach to other optimization algorithms.

 \textbf{Limitations.} We note that even if our theoretical setup closely reflects real settings, it still relies on several simplifications, such as assuming a constant perturbation radius $\rho$ and using squared loss.
-We also note that our theory only explains the behaviour of SAM in the late training phase; it cannot account for the phenomena observed for early-phase SAM.
+We also note that our theory only explains the behavior of SAM in the late training phase; it cannot account for the phenomena observed for early-phase SAM.